k1mk8/CoverDetectionHub/README.md

 ## Project description

 The aim of the project is to prepare a framework for music cover detection.
-The main assumption is to implement a "hub" that lets further researchers carry out various experiments in this field as well as compare different Music Information Retrieval (MIR) methods.
+The main assumption is to implement a "hub" that lets researchers carry out various experiments in this field as well as compare different Music Information Retrieval (MIR) methods.

 ## Bibliography review